bastienmichaux/memos/ts.md

 function impure (): void {}

+// ok cause null & undefined are subtypes of all primitives const x: number; // is actually undefined const x; // type: any; value: undefined;

 // when a function has an unreachable end point function throwError (): never {}
 ```